Professor Phillip Zarrilli

 Zarrilli is internationally known as a director, actor, and actor trainer.
 At this stage in his life, he is devoting his time to his work as Artistic Director of The Llanarth Group (founded in 2000), as a professional free-lance director, to intensive teaching either at his private studio in Wales or at several well known professional actor/performer training programmes in the world, and to continuing to reflect on and write about acting and performance.

-Zarrilli has developed a unique, intensive pre-performative process for training actors which combines form training selected from the practices of yoga and Asian martial arts—kalarippayattu from Kerala, India, and taiqiauan Wu style from China.
+Zarrilli has developed a unique, intensive pre-performative process for training actors which combines form training selected from the practices of yoga and Asian martial arts—kalarippayattu from Kerala, India, and taiqiquan Wu style from China.
 He teaches this pre-performative process of training actors at his private studio in Wales, and throughout the world.
-He regularly teaches and directs at the Intercultural Theatre Institute (Singapore).
-Other recent residencies include the Norwegian Theatre Academy, the Taipei Arts Festival, the BEYOND Intercultural dance festival/programme (ICK Amsterdam), IMALIS project (Epidavros, Greece), Malta Arts Festival, Pas de Dieux Physical Theatre (Paris), Escrita na Paisagam Festival (Evora, Portugal), BITE Festival (USA), KNUA (Seoul, Korea).
+He regularly teaches and directs at the Intercultural Theatre Institute (Singapore) and the Norwegian Theatre Academy.
+Other recent residencies include the Lyceum (Athens/Epidavros Festival, Greece), Taipei Arts Festival, the BEYOND Intercultural dance festival/programme (ICK Amsterdam), Malta Arts Festival, Pas de Dieux Physical Theatre (Paris), Escrita na Paisagam Festival (Evora, Portugal), BITE Festival (USA), KNUA (Seoul, Korea).
 His book about this process of training, Psychophysical Acting: an intercultural approach after Stanislavski (Routledge Press, 2009) received the 2010 ATHE Outstanding Book of the Year Award at the ATHE convention in Los Angeles, August, 2010.
 The book was published in Mandarin translation as part of Zarrilli’s residency as a guest director at the 2014 Taipei Arts Festival.
 His training is also featured in the Practitioner series as part of the Routledge Digital Archive.

 THE LLANARTH GROUP